athifal/Rule-Engine-Zeotap/README.md

 This project is a **Rule Engine** built with **Flask** and **SQLAlchemy**, providing an API for creating, combining, and evaluating rules based on custom logical expressions.
 It supports CRUD operations for rules stored in a SQLite database and offers functionalities for evaluating these rules against given data.

+## Objective
+The objective of this application is to develop a rule engine that determines user eligibility based on attributes such as age, department, income, and spend.
+The engine utilizes an Abstract Syntax Tree (AST) to represent conditional rules.

 ## Features

 - Create rules with custom logical expressions.